RyanT5/yl-training/content/post/king.md

 #### Nights away

 You must complete 24 nights away as an Explorer Scout, Young Leader or Scout Network member, of which 12 must be camping.
-Any nights away can count for this section, whether used in another part of this award, or to count towards the Chief Scout Platinum or Chief Scout Diamond Award.
+Any Scouting nights away can count for this section, whether used in another part of this award, or to count towards the Chief Scout Platinum or Chief Scout Diamond Award.

 #### International, community & values (ICV) list